Why I won’t be doing my debt free scream

 Luxury Car Pushing

-If you followed me for a while you know about my kryptonite.
+If you followed me for a while now, you know about my kryptonite.
 I am not a car person at all.
-There are few cars that I even like.
-Hence, why I have had a three different model years of my last car.
+There are only a few cars that I even like, hence, why I have had a three different model years of my last car.

 That was until Tesla released the Model X. What!?
 An all electric luxury SUV?
 I fell in love.